ChemQuests: A Curated Chemistry Question-Answer Database Extracted from ChemRxiv papers: Dataset Analysis

 \subsection{Analysis of Question Types}

 To investigate the diversity of the content more thoroughly, each QA pair in the dataset was classified into one of four primary categories, based on the conceptual scope and focus of the question.
 These categories include conceptual, mechanistic, applied, and synthetic or experimental questions.
-Conceptual questions are those that address fundamental principles or theoretical definitions, such as inquiries into the nature of chemical interactions—for example, ``What defines a Lewis acid-base interaction?''
+Conceptual questions are those that address fundamental principles or theoretical definitions, such as inquiries into the nature of chemical interactions-for example, ``What defines a Lewis acid-base interaction?''
 Mechanistic questions, on the other hand, delve into the specifics of chemical processes or reaction pathways, exemplified by questions like ``How does a palladium catalyst facilitate cross-coupling reactions?''
 Applied questions emphasize real-world implementations and technological relevance, as seen in examples such as ``What are potential applications of graphene oxide in energy storage?''
 Finally, synthetic and experimental questions focus on laboratory methods, reagents, and protocols, such as ``Which reagent is commonly used for selective oxidation of alcohols?''

-The distribution of these question types is summarized in Table\ref{tab:qtypes}.
-Conceptual questions constitute the largest portion of the dataset, accounting for 23.7\% of all QA pairs, highlighting their central role in both chemistry education and the fine-tuning of large language models (LLMs).
-Mechanistic questions represent 24.9\% of the dataset, followed by applied questions at 25.5\%, illustrating the dataset's strong alignment with both theoretical insight and practical utility.
-Although synthetic and experimental questions make up a similar fraction (25.7\%), they provide essential support for real-world chemical workflows and enhance the dataset's applicability to laboratory-oriented retrieval systems.
+The distribution of these question types is summarized in Table~\ref{tab:qtypes}.
+Synthetic and experimental questions constitute the largest portion of the dataset, accounting for 25.6\% of all QA pairs, and provide essential support for real-world chemical workflows and laboratory-oriented retrieval systems.
+Applied questions represent 25.5\% of the dataset, followed by mechanistic questions at 25.0\% and conceptual questions at 23.8\%, illustrating the dataset's alignment with both theoretical insight and practical utility.